pelithne/AKS_Baseline_Deepdive/09-automation.md

 Take a minute to review the pipeline.
 It's in yaml-format and is reasonably human-understandable.
 When you have started understanding, go ahead and replace the following string with your own information.

+The "azureSubscription" should point to the service connection you previously created for Azure.
 ````yaml
 - name: azureSubscription
   value: <create a service connection and use here>
 ````

+The "prefix" needs to be unique.
+For instance you can use a corporate signum.
 ````yaml
 - name: prefix
   value: <use a globally unique prefix here>